SimpleDataLabsInc/onpremdocs/faqs.md

 kubectl -n prophecy delete pod  <podname>
 ```

-### What to do if I am facing slowness in my operations on Prophecy dashboard?
+### What to do if I am facing slowness in my operations on the Prophecy dashboard?
 Please check the [How to monitor Performance?](#how-to-monitor-performance) section above to check the resource utilization by different services.
-Also it will be helpful to monitor the 'Availability' as well, so that we are sure services are not in intermittent crash loop.
+Also it will be helpful to monitor the 'Availability' as well, so that we are sure services are not in an intermittent crash loop.
 Please check the [How to monitor Availability?](#how-to-monitor-availability) section above to check the availability of different services.

 If a service requires more resources, please follow instructions in [How to increase resources of a particular service?](#how-to-increase-resources-of-a-particular-service) to increase cpu/ram resources of a particular service.

 ### How to increase resources of a particular service?
 Prophecy services are divided in two different components, ControlPlane and DataPlane.
-We have two different operators managing these two components using kubernetes 'Custom Resources' with name 'ProphecyCluster' and 'ProphecyDataPlane' respectively.
+We have two different operators managing these two components using kubernetes 'Custom Resources' named 'ProphecyCluster' and 'ProphecyDataPlane' respectively.
 These are the list of services for ControlPlane component in visa cluster:
 * app
 * metagraph